 At mid-point, researchers analyzed data from 234 patients enrolled in the program.
 At the start, 86.0% of patients had uncontrolled hypertension.
 That dropped to 41.9% at follow-up.
 Notably, no patients were in hypertensive crisis at follow-up, compared to 11.1% at the start.
 Patients with controlled blood pressure levels increased from 14.1% at enrollment to 58.1% at follow-up, a 44.0% rise.

-This remote blood pressure monitoring substantially reduced uncontrolled hypertension cases within a rural health center.
+This remote blood pressure monitoring substantially reduced uncontrolled hypertension in rural health centers.
 The study demonstrates the power of remote health in improving patient outcomes, serving as a valuable model for similar initiatives.

 Effectiveness of Remote Healthcare

 Primary Care: Routine check-ups, minor illnesses, and preventive care can often be effectively managed through remote health services.
-Research reveals that remote patient monitoring billing increased fourfold in the first year of the COVID-19 pandemic, potentially freeing up clinical team resources for better service allocation, especially in future pandemics and routine care.
+Research shows that remote patient monitoring billing increased fourfold in the first year of the COVID-19 pandemic.
 Additionally, the top remote patient monitoring procedure claims volumes have surged 1,300% since 2019.

 Follow-up care: Patients recovering from surgeries or managing chronic conditions can benefit from remote monitoring and follow-up consultations.
-Virtual follow-up care in surgical oncology offers timely and safe consultations.
-Virtual visits are as safe as in-person appointments for assessing complications and recurrence.
+Virtual follow-up care in surgical oncology offers timely care and are shown to be as safe as in-person appointments for assessing complications and recurrence.

-Behavioral health: Mental health services, including therapy and counseling, are highly accessible and effective through remote health platforms.
+Behavioral health: Mental health services such as therapy and counseling, are highly accessible and effective through remote health platforms.
 A study reports that telehealth is a viable care alternative, with no significant differences in depressive symptom reduction between the in-person and telehealth groups.
-Additionally, both groups reported significant increases in self-reported quality of life.
+Both groups reported significant increases in quality of life.

 Specialist consultations: Specialists provide advanced care compared to primary care providers, but accessibility can be limited by factors such as physician referrals, geographic location, and insurance coverage.
 In rural communities, telehealth links patients to specialized medical services not readily available locally, offering the convenience of avoiding extra visits, scheduling, and waiting times when specialists are accessible for telehealth appointments.